CyRamos/cyramos.github.io/_posts/2025-09-24-PIoC-A-Practical-Fix-For-A-Daily-Pain.md

 tags: [IoC, Threat Intel, SOC, Automation]
 ---

-# PIoC: A Practical Fix for a Daily Pain
 On paper, working with multiple threat intelligence feeds / vendors sounds great.
 More visibility, more coverage, more data.
 But in practice, it often turns into a daily headache.